Planned Parenthood Southwest Ohio Region et al. v. DeWine et al.

 On August 2, 2004, we filed our lawsuit in the Southern District of Ohio seeking a preliminary injunction of H.B.
 126 on behalf of three Planned Parenthood affiliates in Ohio and Preterm-Cleveland.
 The lawsuit named as defendants Governor Bob Taft, Ohio Attorney General Jim Petro, and Hamilton County Prosecuting Attorney Michael Allen.

 After ten years of litigation in the Southern District and the U.S. Sixth Circuit Court of Appeals, all claims but one were resolved in favor of Defendants.
 Our remaining claim was that HB 126 lacked an exception to its restrictions where necessary to protect women’s life or health.
 On April 23, 2013, we filed an amended complaint to have H.B.
 126 blocked only as applied to prohibited abortions that are necessary for the preservation of the life or health of the woman.
 Defendant Ohio Attorney General Mike DeWine filed a Motion to Dismiss on May 28, 2013, and subsequent briefing was concluded on July 16, 2013.
 DeWine’s Motion was denied on December 2, 2014, and a trial was scheduled for July 26, 2016.

 In the interim, the U.S. Food and Drug Administration announced (on March 30, 2015) a label change for Mifepristone which categorizes the formerly “off label” use as a permitted protocol.
 This announcement effectively mooted the litigation.
 After a status conference for May 5, 2016, the plaintiffs agreed to dismiss the remaining claim.

 On July 7, 2016, we filed a Motion for Attorney Fees and Costs.
 Defendants appealed the District Court’s Fee Order to the 6th Circuit.
-Oral argument was held on October 16, 2018 and we await a ruling.
+Oral argument was held on October 16, 2018.